huginn/huginn/docker/single-process/README.md

 ## Building on your own

-You don't need to do this on your own, but if you really want:
+You don't need to do this on your own, but if you really want run this command in the Huginn root directory:

-    docker build --rm=true --tag={yourname}/huginn .
+    docker build --rm=true --tag={yourname}/huginn -f docker/single-process/Dockerfile .

 ## Source